Tour Dates: Thursday 25th – Thursday 1st April 2021 (Dakhla to Dakhla)

 DAY 7: Aousserd Region – Dakhla Bay

-Our departure time will depend on how long the previous night’s spotlighting session lasted.
+Our departure time will depend on the length of the previous night’s spotlighting session!
 We will then slowly return along the Aousserd Road towards Dakhla.
 We will make some stops along the way for any bird interest and if we have time, we may visit a private oasis which can often be good for migrant birds.

 By early evening we will be back in Dakhla and if time allows we may see some of the feeding Greater Flamingos and numerous waders for which the bay has been designated as an international site of importance.
 Once checked into our Dakhla hotel we will have a final meal at our hotel.